Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 for all $w\in H^2(\mathbb{T}^2)$ and all $s\in\R$ such that $|s|\ge s_0$.
 The result now follows from Proposition~\ref{prp:SchObstoRG} and Remark~\ref{rem:asymp}. \end{proof}

-We may use Corollary~\ref{cor:dist} to study the asymptotic behaviour of damped waves.
-In particular, if $r(s)=cs^{2\kappa}$ for some constants $c,\kappa>0$, then Corollary~\ref{cor:dist} yields the estimate $\|(is-A+BB^*)\|\lesssim 1+|s|^{\kappa}$ and hence by Theorem~\ref{thm:sg_decay} any classical solution of the damped wave equation decays at the rate $t^{-1/\kappa}$.
-Note that this is worse than the rate obtained under additional assumptions in \cite{LeaLer17,DatKle19arxiv}.
-On the other hand, it is stated in \cite[Rem.~1.5]{BurZui16} that in the general setting the rate $t^{-1/\kappa}$ cannot be improved.
-The main value of Corollary~\ref{cor:dist} lies in the fact that it leads to interesting non-polynomial resolvent estimates whenever the lower bound function $r(\cdot)$ is chosen appropriately.
+We may use Corollary~\ref{cor:dist} to study the asymptotic behaviour of solutions of the damped Klein--Gordon equation.
+In particular, if $r(s)=cs^{2\kappa}$ for some constants $c,\kappa>0$ then Corollary~\ref{cor:dist} yields the estimate $\|(is-A_{B})^{-1}\|\lesssim 1+|s|^{\kappa}$ for $s\in\R$, and hence by Theorem~\ref{thm:sg_decay} any classical solution decays at the rate $t^{-1/\kappa}$.
+Note that this is worse than the rate obtained under additional assumptions in~\cite{LeaLer17,DatKle20} for the classical damped wave equation~\eqref{eq:2Dwave}, which formally corresponds to the choice $m=0$ in our setting.
+On the other hand, it is stated in~\cite[Rem.~1.5]{BurZui16} that in general the rate $t^{-1/\kappa}$ cannot be improved.
+The main value of Corollary~\ref{cor:dist} lies in the fact that it leads to interesting non-polynomial resolvent estimates whenever the function $r$ providing the lower bound is chosen appropriately.